This website provides information for general purposes only.Read our full disclaimer

 Who Is Managing This Fund?

-The fund manager's track record is the single strongest predictor of fund performance.
+The fund manager's track record is one of the most important qualitative diligence areas.
 A management team that has completed at least one full fund cycle — meaning they have raised capital, deployed it, managed the portfolio, and returned capital to investors — has been tested in ways that a first-time team has not.

-When evaluating the team, understand the three distinct roles: the fund manager (SGOIC in Portugal, SGIIC in Spain, SGR in Italy, AEDAK in Greece) makes investment decisions; the depositary bank holds assets independently; the investment advisor provides recommendations.
-All three should be independent of each other.
+When evaluating the team, understand the three distinct roles: the fund manager (SGOIC in Portugal, SGIIC in Spain, SGR in Italy, AEDAK in Greece) makes investment decisions; the depositary bank holds assets independently; the investment advisor provides recommendations where one is appointed.
+Confirm the depositary is separate from the manager and ask how any adviser or related-party conflicts are managed.

 Look for a management team with demonstrated sector expertise.
 Check how long the core team has worked together.
 Governance matters as much as talent — look for an investment committee, independent board, clear conflict of interest policies, and defined reporting obligations.